 Sakai.
 I don't use Sakai that much, but the most critical course links (including to this web page) can be found there.
 So, just go to Sakai if you forget or lose

 Online Readings Packet (ND.Edu Netid is required for access)

-Dropbox and Box.
+Online Backup.
 Almost every semester I seem to have a student whose computer crashes or who accidentally deletes the most current version of their paper or has some other problem.
 I've even had students who had to rewrite their papers from scratch.
-I therefore strongly encourage you to set up a Dropbox account (or something similar) if you do not already have one.
-Dropbox gives you a minimum of 2GB of free online storage.
-I try to keep most of my current teaching and research work in Dropbox; that way it is backed up and I also have online access wherever I am.
-If you set up an account use your .edu email address because you can get more bonus storage that way.
-For more click on this link.
-Or, you may wish to use the Box feature offered by Notre Dame.
-I've never used it but it sounds like a good service.
-Note, however, that you lose access to Box after you graduate, so you'll eventually need to copy your files somewhere else.
-See http://oithelp.nd.edu/shared-file-space/box/ .
+I therefore strongly encourage you to set up a Cloud Stoeage Account if you do not already have one.
+I personally try to keep most of my current teaching and research work in Dropbox; that way it is backed up and I also have online access wherever I am.
+If you set up a Dropbox account use your .edu email address because you can get more bonus storage that way.
+Or, you may wish to use the Box or Google Drive features offered by Notre Dame.
+See https://oit.nd.edu/services/collaboration/.

 Useful Web Links

 Remember, there is a lot of junk on the web!
 But there are also some excellent scholarly resources.
 Here are some links that I find particularly helpful.

 United States Census Bureau.
 The main page includes easy access to lots of data, statistics and reports.
 To find out about your own neighborhood, go here and type in your address.
 The Census Fast Facts page includes demographic and historical information from 1790 on.
 The American Community Survey (ACS) helps local officials, community leaders, and businesses understand the changes taking place in their communities.
 It is the premier source for detailed population and housing information about our nation.

 World Population Information (includes both current and historical information on world population)